SJDiggs/Blackjack-21-game/planning.md

 playerTotal = card1Value + card2Value

 ## Calculate Initial deal for Dealer
-exectue random integer math values 1 - 11 for dealerCard1
+- Exectue random integer math values 1 - 11 for dealerCard1
-execute random integer math values 1 - 11 for dealerCard 2
+- Execute random integer math values 1 - 11 for dealerCard 2
-if dealer has 2 cards where the value of 22 (11 each) (**2 Aces scenario)
+- if dealer has 2 cards where the value of 22 (11 each) (**2 Aces scenario)
         dealer.card1Value = 1, dealer.card2Value = 11
     execute card1 match number to card visual (ex. card1 = 2, visual = 2-of-hearts.png)
      display card1 on the screen in the dealer-hand container, card-1 section